On the infinite time horizon approximation for L\'evy-driven McKean-Vlasov SDEs with common noise: Numerical Examples

-where \(B^0\) is a common Brownian motion, \(W\) is an idiosyncratic Brownian motion, and \(\tilde{N}\) is a compensated Poisson random measure.
-The control process \(u\) is adapted to the common filtration, and the jump amplitude \(\gamma_0(z)\) is assumed to be bounded.
-Under these conditions, the coefficients satisfy \textbf{(A1)-(A5)} and \textbf{(A7)}.
-In the numerical experiments, the jump distribution is taken to be Gaussian, so that \textbf{(A4)} also holds.
+Here $B^0$ denotes the common Brownian motion, $W$ an idiosyncratic Brownian motion, and $\tilde{N}$ a compensated Poisson random measure.
+The jump distribution is Gaussian with variance $\varsigma^2=0.25$, and the jump intensity is $\lambda=1.0$.
+Under these specifications, assumptions \textbf{(A1)-(A7)} are satisfied.

+For Model~2, Figure~\ref{fig:NumAll} shows that we obtain $\beta\approx 1.01,\,1.59,\,1.91$ for $T=1,5,10$, respectively.
+Accuracy remains robust and even improves within our tested range, reflecting that the control effectively neutralizes both idiosyncratic and common fluctuations.